brickman1444/superspygame/Rules.md

 ## Gameplay

-The game is played in turns.
-The player who most recently saw a superspy movie goes first.
-Each player will take a turn narrating a scene and then control will pass to the player on their left.
+The game is played in rounds and turns.
+A round consists of every player having a turn.
+During a turn, a player narrates a scene and once they are done, control will pass to the player on their left.
+The player who most recently saw a spy movie gets the first turn.
+Influence Tokens can be spent at any point.

+### Rounds

+At the beginning of each round, each player draws an Item Card and places that card in front of them face up so the other players can see what it says.

 ### Turns
-On a turn, the controlling player draws an Item Card and a Function Card.
-This defines a cool gadget in the form of: “It’s a ________ that _________” such as “It’s a form fitting tuxedo that poisons sharks.”
+On a turn, the controlling player draws a Function Card and a Scene Card.
+The Function Card and their Item Card for the round defines a cool gadget in the form of: “It’s a ________ that _________” such as “It’s a golf club that poisons sharks.”
 The player does not reveal the cards to the other players.
-The player narrates a scene with the superspy in it continuing the story.
+The player narrates a scene following the prompt from the Scene Card continuing the established story.
 The scene must involve the superspy getting into a type of trouble or conflict where their gadget (the cards they drew) is the perfect thing to get them out of trouble.
-A scene should take about 1-2 minutes.
+A scene should take about 1-5 minutes.

-For example, with the form fitting tuxedo that poisons sharks, the player would narrate a scene where the superspy goes to a fancy party to gather information.
-Then the villain floods the room and releases sharks.
-The superspy saves the partiers by jumping into the mouths of sharks and poisoning them.
+For example, with the golf club that poisons sharks, if the player had drawn the Scene Card for "A fancy party or high stakes gambling," the player would narrate a scene where the superspy gambles on a round of golf with the villain.
+After losing, the villain floods the course and releases sharks.
+The superspy saves the other golfers by tapping each shark with the club and poisoning them.

+After their turn, the player discards their Function, Item and Scene Cards.

 ### Influence Tokens

 Each player starts with a one Influence Token.
 Influence Tokens can be spent for the following effects:

 - Redraw a Item or Function card.
 You can draw two more cards and then choose from all three which one you want to keep.
 - Change a detail in someone else's scene.
 For example you could add a character to a scene, add an attribute to a character, add some dialogue to a character or change the environment.
+This can be to make the scene funnier, to help out a struggling player or to give a challenge to an experienced player.